ITC Limited: Shareholding and listings

-As of March 2024, British American Tobacco is the largest shareholder in the company with a 25.5% stake, followed by Life Insurance Corporation of India which holds 15.2%.
+As of March 2024, British American Tobacco is the largest shareholder in the company with a 25.5% stake, followed by Life Insurance Corporation which holds 15.5%.

 Employees

-As per the annual report of the company, ITC had more than 28,000 employees as of 31 March 2020.
+ITC had 22,041 employees as of 30 March 2025.

 ITC's former chairman and CEO Yogesh Chander Deveshwar (d.
 2019) is a recipient of Padma Bhushan from the Government of India; he was named the seventh-best-performing CEO in the world by Harvard Business Review in 2013.

 Meera Shankar, Indian ambassador to the USA between 2009 and 2011, joined the board of ITC Limited in 2012 as the first woman director in its history.
 She is an additional non-executive director of the company.

 Sanjiv Puri is the Chairman & Managing Director of ITC Limited.
-Puri was appointed as a Wholetime Director on the Board of ITC with effect from 6 December 2015, Chief Executive Officer in February 2017 and re-designated as the Managing Director in May 2018.
+Puri was appointed as a Whole time Director on the Board of ITC with effect from 6 December 2015, Chief Executive Officer in February 2017 and re-designated as the Managing Director in May 2018.
 He was appointed as the Chairman effective 13 May 2019.
-Sanjiv Puri is also the president of the Confederation of Indian Industry (CII) for 2024-25.

 Cultural initiatives

 ITC founded and runs the ITC Sangeet Research Academy in 1978 to promote Hindustani classical music.
 The Academy is based in Kolkata.

+ITC's Munger campus in Bihar claims to have the India's oldest banyan tree as certified by Birbal Sahni Institute of Palaeosciences (BSIP) in 3 year 2022-25 carbon dating research.
+The outer trunk and aerial root are estimated to be at least 700 years old, though the original tree and its roots might be much older.